ddnexus/pagy/docs/how-to.md

 #=> []
 ```

+### Customizing the series

+If changing the `:size` is not enough for your requirements (e.g. if you need to add intermediate segments or midpoints in place of gaps) you should override the `series` method.
+See more details and examples [here](https://github.com/ddnexus/pagy/issues/245).

 ## Passing the page number

 You don't need to explicitly pass the page number to the `pagy` method, because it is pulled in by the `pagy_get_vars` (which is called internally by the `pagy` method).
 However you can force a `page` number by just passing it to the `pagy` method.
 For example: